sanders41/cookiecutter-python/README.md

 - use_continuous_deployment: Adds a workflow for continous deployment to pypi: Default = False
 - multi_os_ci: If True then CI is setup to run tests on Windows, Mac, and Linux.
 If False tests are only run on Linux: Default = False

-Next create a virtual environment
+Next create a virtual environment and activate it.
+These two steps are optional, if you skip them Poetry will create and use it's own virtual environment.

+Create a virtual environment (optinal)

 ```zsh
 python3 -m venv venv
 ```

-And activate the newly created virtual environment
+Activate the virtual environment (optinal)

 ```zsh
 . venv/bin/activate
 ```

-With the virtual environment activated install the dependencies
+Install the dependencies

 ```zsh
 poetry install